Dima-369/paderborn-bus-stops-google-maps/README.md

 ## Notes

 * The `bus_stops.json` were scraped beforehand, a very long time ago, but I lost the script and don't quite remember where from
-  * The latitude and longitude are also not perfectly accurate
+  * The latitude and longitude are not perfectly accurate

 ## Screenshots